alimahmoud7/study-progress/README.md

 In each folder, separated by year, are my notes, etc related to what I'm studying, doing, learning...

-You can find my name on the list here [speedstudy](https://github.com/P1xt/speedstudy#progress), My goal is to see how many points I can rack up by December 31, 2018.

 ## 2018

 My main goals are to